2.1-2 FAMILY MEDICAL LEAVE POLICY

 - If the employee was temporarily transferred to another position during his/her intermittent or reduced schedule leave, the employee must give the University reasonable advance notice of the ability to end the leave and return to his/her former position or an equivalent position.

 - If an application for leave is based on the serious health condition of the employee or the employee's spouse, child or parent, the University reserves the right to request a medical certification from the health care provider.
-Forms for this purpose will be provided to the employee by the Employment and Compensation Services Office.
-All certifications must be returned to the Employment and Compensation Services Office within 15 calendar days of the University's request.
+Forms for this purpose will be provided to the employee by the Human Resource Office.
+All certifications must be returned to the Human Resource Office within 15 calendar days of the University's request.

-- The University, through the Employment and Compensation Services Office, may require a second opinion at the University's expense.
-If the medical opinions conflict, a third opinion may be obtained from a health care provider jointly approved by the employee and the University through the Employment and Compensation Services Office at the University's expense.
+- The University, through the Human Resource Office, may require a second opinion at the University's expense.
+If the medical opinions conflict, a third opinion may be obtained from a health care provider jointly approved by the employee and the University through the Human Resource Office at the University's expense.

 - The University may require subsequent recertification on a reasonable basis.
 The University may periodically require the employee to report on his/her status or intent to return to work.